Spheroplasted cells: a game changer for DNA delivery to diatoms

 Abstract

-Diatoms, vital to global carbon fixation and climate change mitigation, produce 20% of the world’s fixed organic carbon annually.
-Their potential as cell factories for biofuels, proteins, and other high value chemicals remains underutilized due to a lack of genetic engineering tools, with DNA delivery being the biggest challenge.
-Here, we present an optimized, highly efficient electroporation method for delivering DNA constructs as large as 55.6 kb to Phaeodactylum tricornutum , a model diatom species and emerging chassis for algal biotechnology.
-We also demonstrate that with this optimized protocol, episomes can be assembled de novo , forgoing the need for time-consuming traditional cloning steps in Escherichia coli and Saccharomyces cerevisiae .
-By incorporating other technologies, such as CRISPR genome editing, this method will accelerate diatom-based synthetic biology projects and, therefore, the development of sustainable technologies.
-This method should also be applicable to other diatom species.
+Diatoms produce 20% of the world’s fixed organic carbon annually, making them vital to global carbon fixation and climate change mitigation.
+Their potential as cell factories for biofuels, proteins, and other high value chemicals remains underutilized due to a lack of genetic engineering tools, with DNA delivery being one of the biggest challenges.
+Here, we present optimized electroporation and polyethylene glycol transformation methods for delivering DNA and ribonucleoprotein complexes to Phaeodactylum tricornutum , a model diatom species and emerging chassis for algal biotechnology.
+It was possible to recover transformants with as little as 1 ng of DNA, and to transform linear or circular episomes as large as 55.6 kb.
+With the optimized electroporation protocol, episomes can be assembled in the algal cell de novo through diatom in vivo assembly (DIVA), forgoing the need for time-consuming traditional cloning steps in Escherichia coli and Saccharomyces cerevisiae .
+It was also possible to electroporate a Cas9 ribonucleoprotein complex in P. tricornutum , providing an alternative to biolistics for DNA free genome engineering.
+We have demonstrated that the PEG approach can be adapted to successfully transform Thalassiosira pseudonana , demonstrating the applicability of our methods for engineering other diatom species.
+These tools can be used to accelerate diatom synthetic biology projects and, therefore, the development of sustainable technologies.

 Article activity feed